zhexuany/influxcloud/README.md

 # influxdb-cluster

+## What is this prototype can do?
+- edit meta node including adding, updating and deleting
+- edit data node including adding, updating and deleting
+- distributed data in a basic form of shards across nodes in cluster via endpoint /wrtie
+- distributed query across cluster via endpoint /query

 ## What is this prototype can not do but will add in future?
 - Raft Algorithm Optimization
 - Performance improvement